djeada/Frontend-Notes/notes/04_javascript.md

 8. `.charAt()` - Returns the character at the specified index (position) of a string.
 9. `.charCodeAt()` - Returns the Unicode of the character at the specified index (position) of a string.

-Let's slice the string "John loves JavaScript" from index 5 to index 10:
+Lets slice the string "John loves JavaScript" from index 5 to index 10:

 ```javascript
 var text = "John loves JavaScript";